Thai Turkey Meatballs

 To store: Cool leftover meatballs completely, then refrigerate in an airtight container with sauce for up to 3 days.

-For longer storage: Freeze in an air-tight, freezer-safe bag or container for up to 2 months.
+For longer storage: Freeze in an airtight, freezer-safe bag or container for up to 2 months.
 Don’t forget to write the date on the bag or a piece of tape on the container!

 What to Serve with Thai Turkey Meatballs

 You could also pair these meatballs with rice noodles or even air fryer zucchini.
-Steamed broccoli or a simple cucumber salad make great vegetable sides, while warm naan or flatbread can be used to scoop up every bit of the coconut curry sauce.
+Steamed broccoli or a simple cucumber tomato feta salad make great vegetable sides, while warm naan or flatbread can be used to scoop up every bit of the coconut curry sauce.

 You can substitute it with gluten-free breadcrumbs or oat flour.